Does Uncle Sam Really Want You?

-America’s armed services have been in the spotlight in recent months, because of the continuing conflict in Iraq and also because of how the conflict has depressed recruiting efforts.
-One aspect of military policy continues to go largely unmentioned in the media: an ongoing — and unwarranted — discrimination against people with attention deficit disorder (ADHD).
+America’s armed services have been in the spotlight in recent months, because of the continuing conflict in Iraq and also because of how the conflict has decreased recruiting efforts.
+One aspect of military policy continues to go largely unmentioned in the media: an ongoing — and unwarranted — discrimination against people with attention deficit disorder (ADHD or ADD).
 So, can you join the military with ADHD or not?

 ADHD has long been one of the most restricted categories when it comes to enlisting for military service.
 Although ADHD by itself does not disqualify a person from the military, it places significant restrictions on being able to enlist.
 Having ADHD may also restrict the individual from certain duties or positions (this is determined on a case by case basis).